Floatworks and Flotation Therapy | Review

 I started to think about what I was doing with my life, where I wanted to go next, what I wanted to achieve.
 It was therapeutic, if not entirely relaxing.
 But after these portions of thoughts, I would quickly move back to focusing on my breathing and drifting in and out of sleep.

-When the music to signal that I had five minutes left of my floatation therapy left began I had only just begun to think I had only been in the pod for maybe thirty minutes at most.
+When the music to signal that I had five minutes left of my floatation therapy began I thought I had only been in the pod for maybe thirty minutes at most.
 The hour went by so quickly.

 There is no rush to exit and get cleaned up when you leave the pod.